-AEFI reports once received at the National Pharmacovigilance Centre at the PPB will be analyzed at county level and by PPB and NVIP.
+AEFI reports once received will be analyzed at county level and by PPB and NVIP.
 The line lists from PPB and NVIP will be examined and merged into a National AEFI database by the National Vaccine Safety Advisory Committee (NVSAC) secretariat (Annex 5).
-The NVSAC secretariat consisting of PPB and NVIP will meet as prescribed in the procedure for review of AEFI reports periodically to share and analyze AEFI reports and guide on appropriate action to be taken, and also presented to the NVSAC for further analysis.
+The NVSAC secretariat consisting of PPB and NVIP will meet periodically to share and analyze AEFI reports and guide on appropriate action to be taken.

+and also present to the NVSAC for further analysis.
 NVSAC is a committee set up by the Ministry of Health composed of experts from different professional backgrounds to provide advice to the ministry on matters regarding vaccine safety.